TeachBooks/he-staff/book/some_content/Hiring/3_1SelectionSteps.md

 The main steps of the selection process are:

 1. The CV check.
 In this step you reject the candidate who miss must-haves.
 You also comment on the other candidates.
 If no promising candidates have applied, contact the talent acquisition specialist or the HR advisor.
+Discuss your thoughts and considerations with the selection committee.

 2. Screening interviews.
 A screening by short phone or video calls may be a good in-between step before the job interviews.